 Played straight with Pontus and Macedon, which were secondary factions in the original game (though they could be unlocked with some editing skill).
 The (Royal) Scythians have also been promoted from the first game as a DLC faction in the Nomadic Tribes Culture Pack, as well as the Roxolani, who featured in the Barbarian Invasion expansion.

-Zigzagged with the Greek States; Athens, Sparta, and Epirus have become independent factions with the Greek States Culture Pack, though the other cities from the Rome: Total War faction (Rhodes, Syracuse and Pergamon) have not.
+Zigzagged with the Greek States; Athens, Sparta, and Epirus have become independent factions with the Greek States Culture Pack, as with Syracuse with Hannibal at the Gates, though the other cities from the Rome: Total War faction (Rhodes and Pergamon) have not.

 Initially inverted with the Seleucid Empire prior to being announced as eventual free-DLC.